Mejiabrayan/mejiabrayan.dev/src/content/blogs/astro-dither-effect.md

 tags: ['Tailwind CSS', 'CSS Effects', 'Web Design']
 ---

-# Creating a Dither Effect Using Tailwind CSS

 In this tutorial, we'll explore how to achieve a striking dither-like effect by overlaying a radial gradient on top of an image using Tailwind CSS.
 This technique adds a textured, pixelated look to your images, bringing a unique visual flair to your web projects.

 ## What is a Dither Effect?